-General x-ray is also used to detect and monitor the progression of degenerative diseases such as arthritis.
+General X-Rays are also used to detect and monitor the progression of degenerative diseases such as arthritis.
 It also plays a role in evaluating the health of the lungs, heart and chest wall.
 Medical conditions such as pneumonia, congestive heart failure, emphysema, and lung cancer can be diagnosed on a chest x-ray.

 The images show the parts of your body in different shades of black and white.
 This is because different tissues absorb different amounts of radiation.
 Calcium in bones absorbs x-rays the most, so bones look white.
 Fat and other soft tissues absorb less and look gray.
 Air absorbs the least, so lungs look black.

 X-rays play a key role in guiding orthopedic surgery, treatment of sports-related injuries, spinal repair, and joint replacements.

 Process: At least two images (from different angles) are taken and often three images are needed if the problem is joint-related (knee, elbow or wrist).